-The number of people with learning disabilities going for cancer screenings is too low.
+The number of people with a learning disability going for cancer screenings is too low.
 If you, or somebody you support, may benefit from a cancer screening, find out more with the video and resources below.

-We've got a little quiz below to test how well you know the process of cancer screenings for people with learning disabilities!
+We've got a little quiz below to test how well you know the process of cancer screenings for people with a learning disability!
 Don't worry if you aren't too familiar with the process - hopefully our video will be able to answer any questions you do have.

-Please watch this video on cancer screenings for people with learning disabilities to find out the common symptoms to look out for, who's eligible for a screening, what to expect at a screening, and the reasonable adjustments that can be made.
+Please watch this video on cancer screenings for people with a learning disability to find out the common symptoms to look out for, who's eligible for a screening, what to expect at a screening, and the reasonable adjustments that can be made.